rovin-ms/aks-secure-baseline/06-gitops.md

 ## Security tooling

 While Azure Kubernetes Service, Azure Defender, and Azure Policy offers a secure platform foundation; the inner workings of your cluster are more of a relationship with you and Kubernetes than you and Azure.
 To that end, most customers bring their own security solutions that solve for their specific compliance and organizational requirements within their clusters.
-They often bring in ISV solutions like Prisma Cloud, StackRox, or Sysdig to name a few.
-These solutions offer a suite of added security and reporting controls to your platform.
+They often bring in ISV solutions like [Aqua Security](https://www.aquasec.com/solutions/azure-container-security/), [Prisma Cloud Compute](hhttps://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/install/install_kubernetes.html), [StackRox](https://www.stackrox.com/solutions/microsoft-azure-security/), or [Sysdig](https://sysdig.com/partners/microsoft-azure/) to name a few.
+These solutions offer a suite of added security and reporting controls to your platform, but also come with their own licensing and support agreements.

 Common features offered in ISV solutions like these: